gobid/knowledge-map-cheatsheets/README.md

 I recommend choosing what you learn to optimize both:
 - first, graduate from high school, undergrad, or grad school (18-35)
-- next, create a selection of 40 courses that you can complete over 10 years (35-45)
+- next, create a selection of 40 lifelong learning courses that you can complete over 10 years (35-45)
 - then, try to include a little bit of representation from every field and a lot of depth in one field (i.e. https://en.wikipedia.org/wiki/T-shaped_skills)
 - finally spend the rest of your life applying what you have learned to your life contribution whether it's research, a company, art, or a political contribution.